marcusgia2505/classsExGameInstructions/docs/050_Ready_made_games.rst

 Individual choice
 =================

-Individual choice means that the decisions of players are do not interfere with the decisions of other players.
-No strategic interaction with other players takes place.
+Individual choice means that the decisions of participants are do not interfere with the decisions of other participants.
+No strategic interaction with other participants takes place.
 In the following, you can see a few examples of Individual choice games that can be implemented with classEx.

 Single Choice
 -------------